jesykaness/jtnguyenlaw.github.io/README.md

-# Jim T. Ngyuen Law Website.
+# Jim T. Nguyen Law Website.

 This website is for prospective clients inquiring about the services of Jim T. Ngyuen.
 Contact information and testimonials will also be posted.